 Interface Screw: Being inflicted with Confusion will rotate your controls 90 degrees.
 Usually, the effect doesn't last very long, but the bats in the Manor of the Immortals confuse you for several seconds.

 Enemies in the Forbidden Jungle also have an attack that causes "Hallucinating", which switches every sprite on the screen with another one at random.
 This includes the trees and vines the area is covered with, making the overall effect quite distracting.

 Inventory Management Puzzle: Your character has eight inventory slots, and the Vault contains an additional eight by default.
 Seeing as anything in your character's inventory is lost on death, and nearly all equipment is restricted to certain classes, it often becomes a challenge to decide what loot to store in the Vault to use when your current character inevitably kicks the bucket and you start anew.
 The Vault can be significantly expanded, but doing so requires gold, which can only be obtained with real-world money.

 Leaked Experience: Everyone who is in the vicinity of an enemy gets a set number of experience points (regardless of how many players there are, how much damage they've done, or even if they've attacked it at all) when it's slain.

-Mook Medic: Escaped Experiments in the Mad Lab and Worshiping Priests and Priestesses in the Tomb of the Ancients.
+Mook Medic: Escaped Experiments in the Mad Lab, Worshiping Priests and Priestesses in the Tomb of the Ancients, and Parrots in the Deadwater Docks.
 Killing them first is essential to save firepower on priority targets like Crusher Abominations and Sarcophagi.

 Odd Job Gods: A lot are reasonable, such as the Ghost God, Mermaid Goddess and Ent God, but then you have the Cube God, the Hermit God, the Evil Chicken God...